CodeHive-Solutions/INSIGHTS/README.md

 -   Document management system with file upload and download capabilities
 -   'About Us' page with company information and contact details
 -   Utility modules for enhanced productivity and collaboration
--   Job certifications and Payrolls detachments
+-   Job certifications, Vacations and Payrolls detachments
--   Implementing a comprehensive suite of over one hundred tests to rigorously validate the functionality and performance of the application
+-   Implementing a comprehensive suite of over 150 tests to rigorously validate the functionality and performance of the application.

 ## License